Fesmaster/ThousandEyesCampaign/charoptions/avarian-characters.md

 At 18th level, your skill with weapons allows you to build larger mounted weapons, like turrets, when you have the parts and time.

+### Tactician
+The tactician is unstoppable on the battlefield, dealing more damage than others, absorbing more damage, and outsmarting the enemy.

+#### Weapon Mastery
+When you choose the Tactician subclass at 3rd level, you gain proficiency with all weapons and armor.

+#### Extra Attack
+At 6th level, you can attack twice instead of once on your turn.
+One of these can be a damage-dealing cantrip.

+#### Double Down
+At 11th level, you can influence the damage of a spellshot or a forceblade.
+When you make an attack with one of these two, you add your player level to the damage.
+When you take damage from one of these two, you can use your reaction to ignore your player level in damage.

+#### A Better Plan
+At 14th level, when you enter combat, you gain some information about the area or the enemies based on a perception check that is not completely apparent.
+This information should be helpful, or at least provide a new combat opportunity.
+Examples include that the structures the enemy are using for cover are easily penetrable by spellshots, but only near the bottom, or that the armor they are wearing has a unique vulnerability on the left side (resulting in an bonus to attacks made by those who know it), or something else the DM comes up with.

+#### Rechargeable Shield
+At 18th level, you have modified your shield so that it can recharge.
+At the beginning of each round of combat, if you have not been hit by an attack or AOE effect since the end of your last turn, you regain 1/4 of your total HP.

 ## Avarian Cantrips
 [Special Cantrips](avarian-cantrips.html) that Unique to this Race/Class: